jagill/JAGPropertyConverter/README.md

 While Key-Value coding handles struct (and similar) scalars decently well, we have not yet enabled JAGPropertyConverter to parse them into a JSON-value format.

+## Known Bugs

+JAGPropertyConverter doesn't handle `NSOrderedSet`, `NSCountedSet` or custom subclasses of `NSArray`/`NSDictionary` very well.
+You may find them composed into a vanilla `NSSet`/`NSArray`/`NSDictionary`.
+Support for the less-common Apple-supplied classes can be implemented when it's needed, but custom subclasses would require a bit more work.

+Decomposed `BOOL` properies will serialize under JSONKit to 0s and 1s.
+This is actually due to a bug in Apple's Key-Value coding.
+The documentation claims that it converts `aBool` into `[NSNumber numberWithBool:aBool]`, but in fact it looks like it uses `[NSNumber numberWithInt:aBool]` or similar.
+JSONKit (correctly) views this as an integer, not a boolean.

 ## Requirements

 JAGPropertyConverter requires iOS 4.0 or higher, and uses ARC.
 In theory it should also work with OS X 10.6 or higher, but so far it has only been tested for iOS development.